 There is also a short course downhill (advanced grade) and jumps track near the carpark.

-Please use caution when riding on trails that you have not ridden for some as they may have changed – we like to surprise you.
+Please use caution when riding on trails that you have not ridden for some as they may have changed.